autoNumeric/autoNumeric/README.md

 ### On which elements can it be used?

 autoNumeric can be used in two ways ;
-- with event listeners when used on `<input>` elements making them reactive (in a *read/write* mode), or
+- with event listeners when used on `<input>` elements or on `contenteditable`-enabled elements making them reactive (in a *read/write* mode), or
-- without event listeners when used on other DOM elements types, essentially acting as a *format-once-and-forget*-*read only* mode.
+- without event listeners when used on DOM elements not having the `contenteditable` attribute set to `true`, essentially acting as a *format-once-and-forget*-*read only* mode.

 #### On `<input>` elements
 When used on an `<input>` element, you'll be able to interact with its value and get a formatted input value *as-you-type*, using the full power of autoNumeric.

-Only the following supported `<input>` types are supported :
+Please note than due to browser constraints, only the following supported `<input>` *types* are supported :
 - `text`,
 - `tel`,
 - `hidden`, or